GramGra07/All-Goodies/docs/source/cad.rst

 * `Kit of parts maintained by FTC Teams this will have assemblies <https://ftconshape.com/>`_

   * FTC Kit of parts and general resources

-* `Onboarding your team to Onshape <https://www.onshape.com/en/blog/how-to-onboard-your-first-robotics-team>`_

-  * Onboard your team to Onshape specifically set up for FIRST.

-* `Onboarding your team to Onshape <https://www.onshape.com/en/blog/how-to-onboard-your-first-robotics-team>`_

-  * Onboard your team to Onshape specifically set up for FIRST.

 FTC Blender Resources